 Both the trails are close to watercourses that drain into a reservoir.
 Had erosion been an issue and concern then any silt runoff may be causing harm to water management or wildlife further downstream.

-This kind of analysis really helps us predict risks and mitigate them.
+This kind of analysis, provided by Photogrammetry And Objective Evidence, really helps us predict risks and mitigate them.
 Instead of fixing problems after the occur the mountain biking community can start to think about preventative changes ahead of causing damage.

-Objective evidence is priceless and this kind of data will help the mountain biking community monitor and mitigate risk of erosion and potential harm to what is quite a fragile and precious environment.
+Conclusively, Objective evidence (provided by photogrammetry) is priceless and this kind of data will help the mountain biking community monitor and mitigate risk of erosion and potential harm to what is quite a fragile and precious environment.

-It also helps the landowner and politicians understand the actual as opposed to the perceived level of harm an otherwise highly beneficial sport is causing.
+Furthermore, it helps landowners and politicians understand the actual level of harm that an otherwise highly beneficial sport causes, rather than just the perceived harm.

-This is what Simon and Jose love about photogrammetry and analysis.
-Creating 3D shapes are all very good but their true value is how the knowledge is applied to make the world a better place.
+In summary, this is what Simon and Jose love about photogrammetry and analysis.
+Creating 3D shapes are all very good.
+However, their true value is how the knowledge is applicable to making the world a better place.

-If you would like to know more about Global Mapper and the analysis of photogrammetry data then please use the contact us page to get in touch.
+Conclusively, do you want to know more about Global Mapper and the analysis of photogrammetry data?
+Then please use the contact us page to get in touch.